NEW ZEALAND: Top Ten Group New Zealand Ltd v Tasman Tourism New Zealand Ltd [2024] NZHC 1508

 Read More…

-CANADA: recent changes on Competition law
+CANADA: Recent changes on Competition law

 1. LEGAL SOURCES.
 Competition is at the heart of Canada’s economy.
 A healthy competitive environment pushes companies to be more responsive to consumer needs, resulting in greater choice, higher quality goods and services, and ultimately lower prices for consumers.
 In a significant step towards achieving the above and modernizing Canada’s competition laws, the federal government […]